 Cognitive Dissonance.
 The uncomfortable feeling of anxiety from holding two beliefs that contradict one another.
 A person cannot hold both in the mind for very long without finding some way to rationalize or discredit one of them.

-Complex PTSD.
-A variation of Post-Traumatic Stress Disorder in which chronic traumatization occurs from living a long-term traumatic situation rather than one event or short-term situation.
+Complex PTSD (C-PTSD).
+A variation of Post-Traumatic Stress Disorder in which chronic traumatization occurs from living a long-term traumatic situation rather than one event or short-term situation or in which multiple traumatic events occur.
 Examples include child abuse, domestic violence, or being a prisoner of war.
 Those with the condition typically have issues with emotion regulation and self-perception.

 Dissociation.
 The state of feeling disconnected to what is happening around oneself, as if it has an unreal quality to it or is happening to someone else.